tudelft3d/website/open-gis-software/index.md

 permalink: /open-gis-software/
 ---

-We are maintaining a list of software libraries and utilities that can be useful in developing GIS-related software applications.
+Following is a list of various open source software libraries and utilities that can be useful for GIS applications.

 - - -